rust-stuco/lectures/week7/slides.md

 ```

 * Mutability must always be explicitly stated
+  * Mutating the closure's internal state matters!
 * Rust only considers the **invocation** a borrow, not the definition
+  * Closures are lazy in this sense

 ---